Keeping up with large family living without forgetting anything can be a challenge. These simple to do lists will keep you running like an Olympian.

 How Do I Juggle It All?

 Like I said, I used to use scraps of paper or I’d make notes on whatever I had handy.
 You can imagine how that worked out.
-It was a relief when I learned about Cozi.
-I started using this free family organizer on my home computer nearly a decade ago!
+I started using this free family organizer on my home computer over a decade ago!
 And I’d be lost without it.

 Once I finally decided to upgrade to a smartphone last year, the free Cozi app was one of the first things I loaded.
 Let me tell you why I love Cozi and can’t imagine doing without it!